fly-dragon211/tth/README.md

- R10 of LBIR system without/with TTH images w.r.t. specific queries.
+ R10 of LBIR system without/with Trojan-horse images w.r.t. specific queries.
 LBIR setup: CLIP + Flickr30ktest.
 Adversarial patches are learned with Flickr30ktrain as training data.
-The clear drop of R10 for truley relevant images and the clear increase of R10 for novel images show the success of the proposed method for making TTH attacks
+The clear drop of R10 for truley relevant images and the clear increase of R10 for novel images show the success of the proposed method for making Trojan-horse attacks

 <table class="tg">